 The Plans' investments are held in a group trust established as of January 4, 2016.
 The Board authorized the establishment of the North Carolina Supplemental Retirement Plans Group Trust (the "Group Trust") for the purpose of commingling the corpus of the separate trusts of the Plans and the Board adopted the Declaration of Trust establishing the Group Trust.
 In addition, the Board agreed to act as trustee of the Group Trust, under the terms and conditions of the Declaration of Trust.
-The assets are managed by investment managers appointed by the Board and specified in investment agreements.
 The Plans are the beneficial owners of the assets in the Group Trust, which are accounted for in separate participating trust accounts for the Plans.
 The value of each Plan's account within the Group Trust is adjusted for the contributions and disbursements made with respect to each Plan; the investment gains and losses attributable to each Plan; and the costs allocated to each Plan.
 Each participating trust account is adjusted periodically to reflect each Plan's share of the fair market value of the Group Trust.